-- 96. The Court will be asked to provide directions, or to appoint persons to conduct references under rule 334.26 of the Federal Courts Rules or appoint a judge to conduct test cases involving selected Approved Class Members who are proceeding under the Individual Damage Assessment Process to assist with the matters that may or may not remain in issue after the determination of the Common Issues, such as: - (a) Hearing rules for individual assessments; - (b) A compensation matrix for individual damages;

-- (c) Assistance in resolving disputes relating to the definitions of key terms such as "cultural and language loss", "pain and suffering", "physical abuse", and "sexual abuse"; and - (d) Other matters raised by the Court or the parties during the Common Issues litigation.
+- 94. The Court will be asked to provide directions, or to appoint persons to conduct references under rule 334.26 of the Federal Courts Rules or appoint a judge to conduct test cases involving selected Approved Class Members who are proceeding under the Individual Damage Assessment Process to assist with the matters that may or may not remain in issue after the determination of the Common Issues, such as: - (a) Hearing rules for individual assessments; - (b) A compensation matrix for individual damages; - (c) Assistance in resolving disputes relating to the definitions of key terms such as "essential service", "delay", and "jurisdictional dispute"; and - (d) Other matters raised by the Court or the parties during the Common Issues litigation.

-G. Class Proceeding Funding and Fees
+G. Fees